Artixcore/artixcore/README.md

 ContentPilot is designed as a practical AI system for modern content operations: fast enough for daily publishing, structured enough for teams, and secure enough for serious business use.

-It is part of Artixcore’s broader strategy to build AI-native SaaS platforms that combine automation, intelligence, and durable business infrastructure.
+It is part of Artixcoreâ€™s broader strategy to build AI-native SaaS platforms that combine automation, intelligence, and durable business infrastructure.

 ---